bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 -   The format in the file “cow\_contigs\_IDs\_length.txt” is \[contigID \#reads length\].
 -   From the following files we observe -
     -   cow\_contigs.fasta: 297 contigs = 972 reads
-    -   cow1\_singletons.fastq: 5348 reads
+    -   cow1\_singletons.fastq: 5348 reads (these include the merged reads from the FLASH step above)
     -   cow2\_singletons.fastq: 953 reads

-The numbers here change from run to run because of the BWA mapping.
+Your numbers may differ from these as the algorithm that BWA uses can alter mapping from run to run.

 Note the file cow1\_singletons.fastq contains many more reads than cow2\_singletons.fastq - this is an artifact from the earlier step of merging reads, all merged reads were added to the file of unmerged 5` reads.

 ### Step 7.
 Annotate reads to known genes/proteins

 This is the step where we attempt to infer the origins of the putative microbial mRNA reads.
-We use a tiered set of sequence similarity searches of decreasing accuracy - BWA, BLAT and DIAMOND.
+In our pipeline we rely on a tiered set of sequence similarity searches of decreasing accuracy - BWA, BLAT and DIAMOND.
 While BWA and BLAT provide high stringency, sequence diversity that occurs at the nucleotide level results in few matches observed for these processes.
 Nonetheless they are quick.
 To avoid the problems of diversity that occur at the level of nucleotide, particularly in the absence of reference microbial genomes, we use DIAMOND searches to provide more sensitive peptide-based searches, which are less prone to sequence changes between strains.

-Since BWA and BLAT utilize nucleotide searches, we rely on a microbial genome database that we obtained from the NCBI, <ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz>, which contains 5231 ffn files.
-We then merge all 5231 ffn files into one fasta file "microbial\_all\_cds.fasta".
-And we build indexes for this database to allow searching via BWA and BLAT.
-For DIAMOND searches we use the Non-Redundant (NR) protein database also from NCBI: <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr>.
+Since BWA and BLAT utilize nucleotide searches, we rely on a microbial genome database that we obtained from the NCBI, (ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/all.ffn.tar.gz), which contains 5231 ffn files (maybe more now!).
+We then merge all 5231 ffn files into one fasta file "microbial\_all\_cds.fasta" and build indexes for this database to allow searching via BWA and BLAT.
+For DIAMOND searches we use the Non-Redundant (NR) protein database also from NCBI: (ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr).

 **Notes**: